davesheinbein/netflix-clone-ds/README.md

 ### About Us

-##### Simple Netflix Clone.
-Deployed to Firebase utilizing MovieDB, movie-trailer, react-youtube, and more.
+##### Front-End UI interface Netflix Clone.Deployed to Firebase utilizing MovieDB, movie-trailer, react-youtube, and more.

 #### Project Work: